Priyanshu-byte-coder/mzhub/README.md

 ## 📄 License

-This project is proprietary software developed for MZhub.
+This project is proprietary software developed for MZHub.
 All rights reserved.

-**Copyright © 2024 MZhub.
+**Copyright © 2024 MZHub.
 All rights reserved.**

 ---